We all love our gardens and the flowers we’ve cared for. What most people don’t realize is that you can move many indoors.

 First let’s deal with plants that can bloom, or at least live, indoors for the winter.
-In many cases they are tropical, perennial plants that would bloom year around outdoors if you lived in Florida.
+In many cases they are tropical, perennial plants that would bloom year around outdoors if you lived in a warm climate like Florida.
+But since many people live in colder climates, here are some suggestions.

 Maybe you have finally found a red-colored geranium you really love, like the Super Moon, above.
 Or, like me, you paid $45 for a giant pot of geraniums that are still blooming, and can’t see throwing them away.
 Or, like me, you are cheap, don’t want to replace everything and know how to get geraniums to avoid dormancy, and have a sunny window.
 And room.